acse-zy622/Image_Filter_C-/README.md

 # Installation
 To use this library, you will need to have the following dependency installed:
-STB Image for reading and writing image files
+STB Image for reading and writing image files.

 # Usage
 To use the library, you can include the necessary header files in your code and link against the library.
-Here's an example of how you could use the Filter, Image, Projection, Volume, and Slicing classes to process 2D or 3D images in a user-defined way:
+Here's an example of how you could use the Filter, Image, Projection, Volume, and Slicing classes to process 2D or 3D images in a user-defined way.

 ## Image & Filter
 Create an instance of image: `Image image(image_path);`